1Clarence3/Grid-World-2/README.md

 # Grid-World-2
- A simple 2D grid maze game with a user controlled sprite.
+A 2D grid maze game with a user controlled sprite aiming to avoid enemies. while trying to reach potions which will allow the player to win.